ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 In this case, we will not be able to repeat the second phase because some of the acceptors will be ignoring <code>P<sub>1</sub></code>'s `accept` messages.
 Now, <code>P<sub>1</sub></code> will simply time out and start the prepare/promise phase again.
 In other words, nothing breaks and Multi-Paxos gracefully degenerates back to regular Paxos &mdash; however, we do not expect this situation to happen very often.

-Using this approach, Totally-Ordered Delivery can be acheived by a set of processes using the (Multi-)Paxos consensus algorithm between them to agree on message delivery order.
+Using this approach, Totally-Ordered Delivery can be achieved by a set of processes using the (Multi-)Paxos consensus algorithm between them to agree on message delivery order.

 ## But Is This the Whole Story?